musictus/clicky-game/README.md

-# Memory Challenge Game
+# Memory Game

 ## Overview
-This app is the memory game with React.
-This app is built with application UI's breakup into components, manage component state, respond to user events.
+This is a memory game with React:

-This app will display images to the screen.
-Each image will listen to click events.
+- Click on images and try to avoid clicking on the same image again
-Everytime an image is clicked, images will shuffle randomly and display to screen.
+- Once clicked, all images will be shuffled randomly again
-The app also keeps track of current scrore, top score.
-The top score will be replaced by current score if current score is higher than top score.
+- Track you current scrore and top score
-User can restart game by clicking "Start Over" button.
-The app will reset all scores and message to initial values.
+- Restart game by clicking "Start Over" button